Last updated on March 23, 2026

 Happily Ever After is a group hug card that gives everyone a card and 5 life.
 But to win with it is slightly harder, and you'll need six types of permanents as well as five colors of permanents.
 It sees play in some EDH decks like Kenrith, the Returned King because of the 5-color requirement, and these group hug decks already play cards like these, so it's a nice fit that can be a win condition later on.

-Although it always has been a meme, there were people playing Modern leagues some 6-7 years ago with Battle of Wits decks.
-The printing of new tutors like Bring to Light enabled new attempts from players to win the game by playing a 250+ card deck and tutoring this card for the win.
+Although it's always been a meme, there were people playing Modern leagues time ago with Battle of Wits decks.
+Tutors like Bring to Light enable attempts from players to win the game by playing a 250+ card deck and tutoring this card for the win.
 In EDH it's impossible to play a 200+ card deck due to the rules of the format, but in its Standard format, Battle of Wits decks were somewhat competitive.

 Mayael's Aria is a nice fit for decks looking to have +1/+1 counter synergies, proliferating, or a tall threat like a Voltron deck.
 To win you need said creature to have 20+ power, and that can be a lot harder to manage.
 You'll need to have a big creature to start, but after that it's all upside, and with cards like Colossification it’s a win.
 This win condition is kept in check by cheap spot removal like Doom Blade or Path to Exile.

-Gallifrey Stands recovers all the doctors you might have in your graveyard back to your hand, and to win you'll need thirteen different ones in play.
+Gallifrey Stands recovers all the doctors you might have in your graveyard back to your hand, and to win you'll need 13 different ones in play.
 If you needed an excuse to fit all possible doctors in a single EDH deck, now you have a reason to do so.
-Jokes aside, there are exactly 15 cards with the doctor type across colors, so it’ll be very difficult to get a win from these cards.
+Jokes aside, there are just under 20 cards with the doctor type across colors, so it’ll be very difficult to get a win from these cards.

 Fortunately, there are ways to cheat, like playing many changelings or cards like Arcane Adaptation to make everybody in your deck a doctor.
 This win condition seems doable in a Morophon, the Boundless doctor-typal deck, and it's an incentive to try to build one.

-Darksteel Reactor allows you to win the game if it has 20 or more charge counters, and you’ll add one counter each turn.
+Darksteel Reactor wins the game if it has 20 or more charge counters, and you’ll add one counter each turn.
 All you need to do is to wait.
 Of course, there are a few ways to speed up the process, like using proliferate or cards like Coretapper that allow you to add more counters to Darksteel Reactor.

 It’s also indestructible, so it’s tougher to deal with outside of exiling effects typically in white.
 One curious aspect of this card is that it has a much faster infinite combo with Chain of Acid, which lets you copy infinite spells and win via the magecraft mechanic, but that can be done with any indestructible artifact.